Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Case Studies

 \subsection{Studied models and notation}

-In most of the following sections we will consider simple forecast models so that we can detail experiment results clearly.
+In the following sections, we will consider a linear autoregressive forecast model.
+This allows us to compare the results with the true data model in a controlled environment.
 Therefore, unless otherwise mentioned, the model used to forecast loads in each node is the following:

-For the single bus case, we set the ``real", or population, values as $\theta_D(0) = 0.6$ and $ \theta_D(1) = 0.9$, resulting in the long-term average $\theta_D(0) / (1- \theta_D(1)) = 6$, defined in section \ref{sec-system}.
-Because the stochastic model for loads is homoscedastic, we set the reserve models to $AR(0)$ -- i.e., a number that does not depend on previous values of reserves -- since it is customary to set the reserves just in terms of variability of loads:
+For the single bus case, we set the ``real", or population, values as $\theta_D(0) = 0.6$ and $ \theta_D(1) = 0.9$, resulting in the long-term average $\theta_D(0) / (1- \theta_D(1)) = 6$, defined in section \ref{sec-system}. {Note that such a choice of coefficients ensures that the input process is stationary and ergodic (see, e.g., \citealt[p.495]{billingsley1986}), thereby satisfying the condition in Theorem~\ref{thm2}.} Because the stochastic model for loads is homoscedastic, we set the reserve models to $AR(0)$ -- i.e., a number that does not depend on previous values of reserves -- since it is customary to set the reserves just in terms of variability of loads: